uncefact/governance/README.md

 ## Status Lifecycle

-All repositories will be tagged with a status that defines usability for implementers.
+All specifications will be tagged with a status that defines usability for implementers.

 |Status|Definition|Usage|
 |---|---|---|